fabric8io/ipaas-quickstarts/quickstart/cdi/camel-jetty/README.md

 The `quickstart-cdi-camel-http` is the client to this quickstart that can be started which will call this Jetty HTTP server every 5 second.

+### Building

+The example can be built with

+    mvn clean install

-## Running the example locally
+### Running the example locally

-This example can run locally from Maven using:
+The example can be run locally using the following Maven goal:

-    mvn compile exec:java
+    mvn clean install exec:java

 And you can access the HTTP service using a web browser on url:

     http://localhost:8080/camel/hello

-## Running the example in fabric8
+### Running the example in fabric8

 It is assumed a running Kubernetes platform is already running.
 If not you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).